aws/aws-lambda-java-libs/aws-lambda-java-profiler/README.md

     <img src="docs/example-cold-start-flame-graph.png" alt="A flame graph of a Java Lambda function">
 </p>

+This is an alpha release and not yet ready for production use.
+We're especially interested in early feedback on features, performance, and compatibility.
+Please send feedback by opening a [GitHub issue](https://github.com/aws/aws-lambda-java-libs/issues/new).

 ### Usage

 To use the profiler you need to